sanketcodersclub/spotify-clone-by-sanket/README.md

 Originality:

 While efforts have been made to mimic the appearance and functionality of the Spotify platform, no copyrighted materials owned by Spotify or any other entity have been used in this project.
-All design elements, code snippets, and content are original creations of [Your Name] or have been sourced from freely available resources with proper attribution.
+All design elements, code snippets, and content are original creations of Sanket or have been sourced from freely available resources with proper attribution.

 Attribution: